zachmccabe/zachmccabe.github.io/_travel/postcard.md

 layout: kaoliang_nite_3
 title: Postcard
 date: 2020-07-10
-description: "What I wish I knew when I started out as a NGO photographer."
+description: "Postcards to my younger self in 140 characters or less."

 ---

-{{ page.date }} • {{ page.description }}
+{% include print_update.html %} • {{ page.description }}

 Figuring I could be a useful human by putting my cameras to work, I jumped into photography by hiring myself out to NGO clients.
 I had a lot to learn.
-Postcards to my younger self in 140 characters or less.